 A scale model of an earth lodge with a cutaway showing how the lodge was constructed..
 Image credit: Window On The Prairie

-The main reason of their interest in stars was because they lived in places where there was no hill or tree that obscured the clear sky full of stars, which played an important role in their religion and inspired building of their earthen homes – the lodges.
+The main reason for their interest in stars was because they lived in places where there was no hill or tree that obscured the clear sky full of stars, which played an important role in their religion and inspired the building of their earthen homes – the lodges.

 The Skidi Band society was once very complex and perfectly ordered.
 These people considered the stars as gods who interacted with humans on Earth.
 These stars (or gods) had their ranking according to the order of importance.
 The Pawnee also organized human social rank in their society – it was the ranking of the star gods.

 They had shrines dedicated to certain stars and star charts but no calendar because they didn’t need it; the position of the stars told them when certain events were supposed to occur.